Aryllen/Altering-Bitmap-Images-in-C/Readme.txt

     - resized and duplicated with separate color channels,
     - and flipped vertically and mirrored horizontally.

-Test images to use, provided in folder, were given by the instructor.
+Test images to use, provided in this repository, were given by the instructor.

 Input requirements:
     1. Files located in same folder as program.